What is a contingency reserve account?

 Do you know the difference between contingency reserves and operating funds?

-Operating funds are monies that our real estate brokerage uses to pay for our business.
+Operating funds are monies that our property management and real estate business uses to fund our business.
 Operating funds are our money.
-But, escrow funds are different.
+But even so, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
 Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in savings to pay for repairs and other incidentals that occur during property management.
-Although the money is in our escrow account, the money belongs to the property owner.
+A contingency reserve account is money that is held in escrow to pay for maintenance and other incidentals that occur during property management.
+Although the money is in our escrow account, the money belongs to the landlord.
 When the property management ends, that money is promptly returned to the landlord.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.

-Our Guide to Real Estate is a handy resource for anyone who wants to review important real estate information about Northern Virginia and surrounding areas.
-The Guide to Real Estate includes facts regarding what has sold and what is for sale, as well as a couple of compelling facts that you may not be aware of.
-Also, our Guide has quite a few of the aspects of living in Northern Virginia.
-Definitely, all of this is helpful for buyers and sellers, but rental investors and tenants will likely also find this data to be very eye-opening.
+Our Guide to Real Estate is a handy tool for anyone who wants to find out more about Northern Virginia and neighboring areas.
+The Guide to Real Estate includes facts about what has sold and what is for sale, as well as some surprising facts that you might not be aware of.
+Furthermore, our Guide features quite a few of the aspects of living in Northern Virginia.
+Of course, all of this is helpful for purchasers and sellers, but owners and renters will probably also find these tools to be very edifying.